devlaam/Leucine/README.md

 and then choose one of them.
 The `collatz`,`crawler` and `chatgrt` are stand alone demo's,  the `clock` requires an application that is able to connect with raw TCP sockets on the localhost, port 8180.
 To get an impression of the debug capabilities you can also `collatz debug` or `crawler debug`.
-The other demo's do not allow for this extra parameter.
-We are currently busy updating from 0.4.x to 0.5.9 with multi threading features, But from the user or the actors point of view, you will (should) not notice the difference.
+The other demo's do not allow for this extra run parameter.
+Since version 0.7.0, the Native implementation is fully multithreaded.

 ## Future
 This library is a replacement for projects that used Akka before.
 But Leucine will not try to